Boost your mobile app

 The Facebook group of the Angry Birds app can serve a great example of how to leverage social media for promoting your app.

 - Harness review websites properly.
 This is a great free method to increase your brand awareness and generate leads.
 Such sites like 148apps, AppStoreApps and AppAdvice can generate a lot of buzz around your app if they mention it.
-Buildfire.com offers a list of 113 best sites to apply for a good app review.
+Buildfire.com offers a list of 113 best sites to apply for a good app review, also you would find other useful information on the AppInstitute website.

 However, before asking them to write a review, ensure that your app is good enough to be featured on such sites, as they commonly look for apps which are crash-free, beautifully designed and contain compelling and unique content.